Shopify/cli/shopify-cli-extensions/README.md

 make test
 ```

-### Bootstrap an extension
+### Bootstrap extensions

-To bootstrap an extension and install of its node dependencies, run:
+To bootstrap extensions and install of node dependencies, run:

 ```sh
 make run bootstrap
 ```

-This will create a `checkout_ui_extension` in the `tmp` folder, install the node dependencies and then build the extension.
+This will create extensions in the `tmp` folder and install the node dependencies.

 ### Serve